- Columbia County

 - Full Time

-We also provide our entry-level Job Coaches / Direct Support Professionals (DSP) top-notch benefits, including a $1000.00 Sign On Bonus, medical, dental, vision, short- and long-term disability, a 403(B)-pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.
+We also provide our entry-level Job Coaches / Direct Support Professionals (DSPs) with top-notch benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.

-Community Access Services is currently hiring for a full-time Direct Support Professional (DSP) / Job Mentor to give adults with disabilities one-on-one support and help us grow as a community in the Portland Metro, OR area.
+Community Access Services is currently hiring for a full-time Direct Support Professional (DSP) / Job Mentor to give adults with disabilities one-on-one support and help us grow as a community in the St. Helens/Columbia County, OR area.
 This entry-level human services position as an employment specialist with our nonprofit organization earns a competitive wage.

 In addition to competitive pay of $19 - $20 per hour and our team-oriented culture, we offer our entry-level job coach with our human services team the following benefits: